Independent Study Frequently Asked Questions

 Online Independent Study High School

-Online Independent Study students receive 1:1 instruction from a Credentialed Teacher and use an online learning system to complete lessons and turn in assignments.
-Independent Study students receive a school issued Chromebook, community college opportunities, school and teacher field trips.
+Online Independent Study students receive 1:1 instruction from credentialed teachers and use an online learning system to complete lessons and turn in assignments.
+Independent Study students receive a free school issued Chromebook, community college opportunities, and field trips.

 Independent Study students complete classes and assignments online.
 Students also meet with their teacher on a regular basis for personalized instruction.
 Every week students are also provided with additional group classes to provide academic support.